INNOVATING TO SUSTAIN AND REPAIR OUR PLANET

 We will campaign for government action to support these actions.

 We want to hear from you

 We want to hear from you and share your stories.
 What are you doing on climate change in your organisation?
 What are the opportunities you see and the barriers you face?
 As part of Challenge 2030 we will be building up an evidence base of what is possible.
 This will be used to inform, educate, and influence both the wider business community and policy makers.
-Details of how to submit this information will be published by the end of July.
-In the meantime contact Environment at BITC for further information or to share your story.
+Contact Environment at BITC for further information or to share your story.

 The Responsible Business Tracker®

 In May 2020 BITC’s Responsible Business Tracker showed only half of respondents had assessed the impacts of climate change on their core business or achieved carbon reductions.
 This must change.